chenghui03/Calib_RT/README.md

 </div>

 # Installation
-To use calib_rt, make sure you have the following dependencies installed:
+To use `calib_rt`, make sure you have the following dependencies installed:
 - Python (>= 3.10)
 - numpy (>= 1.26.0)
 - pandas (>= 2.1.1)